SpyglassMC/Spyglass/README.md

 - `npm run commit` to run the [`gitmoji` CLI][gitmoji].
 You actually don't have to worry about commit message as long as you're creating PR, as I can always change it.

 Please refrain from using `mocha --watch`, as it might interface with and break the snapshot testing.

+You can debug tests with breakpoints by running the `Run Unit Tests` configuration and setting your breakpoints accordingly.
+If you want to run a specific subset of tests, add `.only` after the test block (e.g. `describe.only()`, `it.only()`).

 ### Code style